PardeeCenterDU/data-availability-test/README.md

 # Intro
-When rebasing IFs to a more current time point, it is desired to examine the gap in terms of data coverage across different base years. <br/><br/>
+When rebasing IFs to a more current time point, it is desired to examine the gap in terms of data coverage across different base years.
+In the script, please make sure you change the directory for it to point to your own IFHistSeries.
+Year range can be changed as well. <br/><br/>
 This short script provides such functionality that prints out data points available acorss all preprocessors.
 Example output- <br/><br/>
 2017 73234<br/>
 2018 70302<br/>